Kalltech/binance/README.md

 From your telegram send signal XLMBTC etc... or status to the bot

 - Does not require an api key for public methods
-- Compatible with Python 2.7-3.6
+- Some compatible with Python 2.7, some not...